michhar/bot-education-samples/README.md

 ```
 npm init
-npm install --save botbuilder@3.2.3
+npm install --save botbuilder@3.6.0
 npm install --save restify
 ```

-Right now I'm using botbuilder 3.2.3.
+Right now I'm using botbuilder 3.6.0.
 I'll update this soon, but for compatibility with other samples I chose this version.

 If you have the package.json, instead of the above commands then just:
 ```
-npm init
 npm install
 ```